Arza Casselman: Political career

 Casselman's immediate and avid interest in all branches of politics upon his arrival in Prescott in 1919 led him to befriend politician J. D. Reid, a Prescott native who at the time had been MP for the Grenville riding for nearly three decades.
 When Reid retired from that office in 1921 after being appointed to the senate, it cleared the way for Casselman's first federal election.
-In 1921 Casselman was elected as MP for the first time in the Grenville riding.
+In 1921, he was elected as MP for the first time in the Grenville riding.
 The following year he resigned this seat to Rt.
 Hon.
 Arthur Meighen, a fellow Conservative leader, to allow Meighen to run successfully in an upcoming by-election.

 In 1924 the federal electoral district of Grenville was abolished when the county's riding was amalgamated with that of Dundas to become a new district known as Grenville-Dundas.
-In 1925 a federal election was held to determine who would be the first representative for the new electoral district in the House of Commons.
+In 1925, a federal election was held to determine who would be the first representative for the new electoral district in the House of Commons.
 The candidates were A. C. Casselman for the Conservative party and William Garnet Anderson for the Liberal party.
 Casselman won the election with 8,175 votes to Anderson's 5,221 votes.
 This was the start of Casselman's 33 consecutive years as MP for Grenville-Dundas.

 After winning the 1925 election, Casselman sought re-election in 1926 and again won, this time against Progressive candidate Preston Elliot.
 Casselman went on to be re-elected as MP in the next eight federal elections, taking place in 1930, 1935, 1940, 1945, 1949, 1953, 1957, and 1958.
 During the 1925, 1926, 1930 and 1935 federal elections Casselman represented the Conservative party, while in the 1940 election he represented the National Government party.
 During the last five federal elections he ran for, in 1945, 1949, 1953, 1957, and 1958, Casselman represented the Progressive Conservatives.

-In 1935 A. C. Casselman was appointed by Rt.
+In 1935, Casselman was appointed by Rt.
 Hon.
 R. B. Bennett as Chief Whip for the Conservative party, with subsequent appointments by R. J. Manion, John Bracken, and George Drew.
 He maintained this post for 20 years, resigning in 1955 due to poor health.

 An important moment in Casselman's political career was his 1941 trip to the United Kingdom with Hon.
 R. B. Hanson and other ministers, during which the men had audiences with Anthony Eden, Winston Churchill, Lord Alexander, and the entire British cabinet.

 Later life and death

-In 1958 Casselman was elected as Grenville-Dundas' MP for the final time, and was appointed Deputy Chairman of the House of Commons Committee by then Prime Minister John Diefenbaker.
-The 1958 federal election won by Arza Clair Casselman would be the last election he would ever run for, as he died on May 11, 1958, just months after the March 1958 election was held.
+In 1958, Casselman was elected as Grenville-Dundas' MP for the final time, and was appointed Deputy Chairman of the House of Commons Committee by then Prime Minister John Diefenbaker.
+The 1958 federal election won by Casselman would be the last election he would ever run for, as he died on May 11, 1958, just months after the March 1958 election was held.
 Casselman was 67 years old.
-Later in the year, his wife Jean succeeded him as MP for Grenville-Dundas.
+Later that year, his wife Jean succeeded him as MP for Grenville-Dundas.